jafingerhut/clj-2594/README.md

 ```

-# Change to Clojure 1.10.2-alpha4 that reduce memory in this scenario
+# Change to Clojure 1.10.2-alpha4 that reduces memory in this scenario

 "This scenario", meaning situations where a transient vector is
 created from a persistent vector with at most 32 elements, modified in
-ways where it always remains under 32 elements, and is the changed
+ways where it always remains under 32 elements, and is then changed
-into a persistent vector.
+back into a persistent vector.

 The approach taken with the patch named
 `patches/clojure-1.10.2-alpha4-v1.patch` is to add a new field named